Angel97977/NanoPi-R2S-VPN-Router-Setup-Guide/README.md

 2.Connect the NanoPi R2S

   *  Insert the MicroSD card into the NanoPi R2S.

+  ## Notice: The first time you need to connect the NanoPi directly to your router (port WAN), You need to wait for a while (about 2~3 minutes) to boot up for the first time, and then set FriendlyWrt, you can enter the ttyd terminal on the openwrt webpage, when the prompt is displayed as root@FriendlyWrt, it means the system has been initialize.
+Then you can connect directly to your computer via LAN, to do further configurations.

   *  Connect the LAN port to your computer using an Ethernet cable.